An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Introduction

 In this paper, we describe a similar correspondence which applies to sub-hypergraphs of sparse, pseudorandom hypergraphs.
 In the finite setting, the natural replacement for the normalized counting measure is the counting measure normalized by the ambient hypergraph.
 This introduces new complications in the infinitary world: we end up with a natural measure on sets of $k$-tuples which is not a genuine product measure.
 (This perspective on the problem was suggested to us by Hrushovski.)
 In place of a single measure, we end up with a family of measures, and the pseudorandomness from the finitary setting is used to ensure that this family of measures obeys certain compatibility properties.

 We use this method to give an analytic proof of sparse hypergraph removal.
-Our proof is heavily inspired by the combinatorial proof of triangle removal in sparse graphs \cite{kohayakawa:2010,kohayakawa:MR1379396}.
-Very recently, combinatorial proofs of sparse hypergraph removal \cite{friedgut:RSA20352,schacht:2009,conlon:2011} have also been given by several authors.

-Our approach to hypergraph removal depends heavily on the use of the Gowers uniformity (semi)norms \cite{gowers01}.
-As Conlon and Gowers point out \cite{conlon:2011}, such an approach cannot hope to give optimal bounds, and, relatedly, depends on a much stronger notion of pseudorandomness than strictly needed.
+Our approach to hypergraph removal depends heavily on the use of the Gowers uniformity (semi)norms \cite{MR1844079}.
+As Conlon and Gowers point out \cite{conlon:2011}, such an approach cannot hope to give optimal bounds, and, relatedly, depends on a stronger notion of pseudorandomness than strictly needed.
 We stick to this method both because we believe these norms are interesting in their own right, and because we believe it illustrates the analytic approach to sparse hypergraphs more clearly than an attempt to derive optimal bounds would.